 We’ve talked a lot about the drawbacks of machine translation (MT) in earlier articles.
-It is still our opinion that MT will probably never rival the output of professional translators; but there are more and more cases in this digital age, with its explosion of content, where price and speed are more important than having the “best” translation.
+It is still our opinion that MT will probably never rival the quality of professional translators; but there are more and more cases in this digital age, with its explosion of content, where price and speed are more important than having the “best” translation.
 In these cases, MT, with or without human post-editing, can be a valid choice.
 MT technology has now developed to such an extent, and has been applied in enough cases, to show that it can be useful for a number of different business purposes.

 Factors to consider in deciding about MT